FilmAf/Install/README.md

 # Intro

 Film Aficionado was a BluRay/DVD cataloging site where people tracked their film and TV show collections, became aware of new releases, and were able to find out what editions of a title were available in specific regions.
 The site debuted in Dec 1999 and serviced over 100,000 collectors across the world.
-In late 2020 the Film Aficionado ceased operations.
+In late 2020 Film Aficionado ceased operations.

 With over 300,000 titles Film Aficionado contains a large, extremely detailed and well curated BluRay/DVD database.
 It represents the work of thousands of contributors over a span of over 20 years.
 That database together with assets of the site are being made available under a public domain license (copyright of pictures of each of the titles is retained by the original copyright owners).